boaks/zephyr-coaps-client/docu/CELLULAREXPLORER.md

 | [Nordic Semiconductor, Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) | ![Thingy:91](./thingy91.jpg) |
 | :- | - |

-comes with an Bluetooth Low Energy interface, that allows to connect the `Thingy:91` to a smartphone and send locally commands to the `Thingy:91` and receive the responses without cellular connectivity.
+comes with an Bluetooth Low Energy interface, that allows to connect the `Thingy:91` to a smartphone and send locally commands to the `Thingy:91`.
+That helps to analyze network situations even without valid cellular connectivity of your SIM card.

 In order to enable this function, the [at-cmd-prj.conf](../at-cmd-prj.conf) must be used to build the app.